qpacsystems/STM32H563-Cyclone-Bootloader/README.md

 ## Compilers

-Memory maps available for GCC or IAR builds
+Memory maps available for GCC or IAR builds in the `/linker` directory.

 ## Building